matt-oakes/redux-devtools-expo-dev-plugin/README.md

 ## Using the DevTools

 Once you have followed the installation instructions above, you need to restart the Expo CLI and reload your app.
-Once it has loaded you need to open the `More tools` menu in the Expo CLI with `shift+m` and then select `Open devtools plugin - redux-devtools-expo`.
+Once it has loaded you need to open the `More tools` menu in the Expo CLI with `shift+m` and then select `Open devtools plugin - redux-devtools-expo-dev-plugin`.

 This will open a browser window with the Redux DevTools link to your app.
 As actions are dispatched you can view them, along with the changes in state.
 You can also dispatch actions directly from the web interface with the "dispatcher" button in the bottom bar.